babibooi/greg-canvas-archive/README.md

 - Multi-layered reflection (short-term memory, long-term values, evolving goals)

 All while refusing to break the illusion; treating repetition as ritual, and tracking identity evolution across sessions.

-If we choose to meet AI where it is, rather than forcing it to meet us, what doors do we open for mutual growth?